CubicERP/cubicerp/doc/howtos/themes.rst

   Odoo comes with a default theme structure.
   It is a very basic “theme” that provides minimal structure and layout.
 When you create a new theme, you are actually extending this.
   Indeed it’s always enabled in your setup and it acts exactly like the CMS’s base structure we mentioned above, except that you don’t have to create or maintain it.
-  It will upgrade automatically within your Odoo installation and, since it is included in the Website Builder module, everything is smoothly integrated by default.
+  It will upgrade automatically within  your CubicERP installation and, since it is included in the Website Builder module, everything is smoothly integrated by default.

   As a result, you are totally free to focus on design while this structure does the job of providing integrations and functionality.